-2 The bill would also clarify AAFM's responsibility for agricultural nonpoint source pollution control programs.
+2 The act also clarifies AAFM's responsibility for agricultural nonpoint source pollution control programs.
 These provisions do not have a fiscal impact.

-This bill would require some farms with MFO or LFO permits from AAFM to obtain a CAFO permit from ANR.
-This requirement would be carried out as follows:
+This act requires some farms with MFO or LFO permits from AAFM to obtain a CAFO permit from ANR.
+This requirement is to be carried out as follows:

-- With assistance from AAFM, ANR would identify MFOs or LFOs that may discharge pollutants into waters of the State. - If a farm discharge is identified that triggers federal Clean Water Act CAFO permitting requirements, ANR would require the farm owner or operator to obtain a CAFO permit and pay an associated annual fee. - The CAFO permit fees at ANR would mirror existing MFO and LFO permit fees at AAFM: \$1,500 for medium farms and \$2,500 for large farms.
-Fee revenue would be deposited into the Environmental Permit Special Fund, which supports ANR's permitting and compliance functions. - No individual farm would pay both types of permit fees.
-A farm subject to both MFO/LFO and CAFO permitting requirements would only be required to pay the CAFO permit fee.
-(LFO permit holders could be required to obtain both permit types but would only pay the CAFO permit fee; MFO permit holders subject to CAFO regulations would only be required to maintain a CAFO permit going forward.)
+- With assistance from AAFM, ANR will identify MFOs or LFOs that may discharge pollutants into waters of the State. - If a farm discharge is identified that triggers federal Clean Water Act CAFO permitting requirements, ANR will require the farm owner or operator to obtain a CAFO permit and pay an associated annual fee. - The CAFO permit fees at ANR will mirror existing MFO and LFO permit fees at AAFM: \$1,500 for medium farms and \$2,500 for large farms.
+Fee revenue will be deposited into the Environmental Permit Special Fund, which supports ANR's permitting and compliance functions. - No individual farm will pay both types of permit fees.
+A farm subject to both MFO/LFO and CAFO permitting requirements will only be required to pay the CAFO permit fee.
+(LFO permit holders could be required to obtain both permit types but will only pay the CAFO permit fee; MFO permit holders subject to CAFO regulations will only be required to maintain a CAFO permit going forward.)

 According to AAFM, there are currently 98 medium farms and 36 large farms with MFO or LFO permits.
-To the extent MFO or LFO permit holders are required to obtain a CAFO permit, this bill would shift revenue from the Agricultural Water Quality Special Fund to the Environmental Permit Special Fund.
-Since the fee structures are identical and no entity would pay both fees, total State fee revenue would remain unchanged.
+To the extent MFO or LFO permit holders are required to obtain a CAFO permit, this act will shift revenue from the Agricultural Water Quality Special Fund to the Environmental Permit Special Fund.
+Since the fee structures are identical and no entity will pay both fees, total State fee revenue will remain unchanged.